onealm/Racquetball/README.txt

 Background Music
 Particle Effects
 Game States
-Networking experience lag, but is up and working Improved Collision Detection, and Physics
+Networking is up and working
+Improved Collision Detection, and Physics

-Our documentation is contained in "Assignment 3.2 Outline.pdf"
+Our documentation is contained in "FinalProjectUpdate.txt"